 - Meat and dairy cannot be combined.
 Separate utensils muse be used for each, and a waiting period is required between eating them.

 - Fruits, vegetables, and grains are usually considered kosher but must be insect free.
 Wine or grape juice must be certified kosher.
-The kosher supervision of wine and grape juice is one of the most complicated areas of kosher food production.
+The kosher supervision of wine and grape juice is one of the most complicated areas of kosher beverage production.

 - Even a trace of a non-kosher substance (flavoring, oil, glycerol, gelatin, grape juice, etc.) can render a food not kosher, so all processed foods and eating establishments require certification by a reliable rabbi or kashrut supervision agency.